 (Title of Movie Start Time of Relevant Section-End Time of Section)

-If you’re referencing the director in your paper, create the in-text citation and works cited entry accordingly.
+If you’re specifically referencing the director in your paper, create the in-text citation and works cited entry accordingly.

 Citing Television Shows in MLA Works Cited